bbfrederick/rapidtide/docs/usage_rapidtide.rst

 to help you evaluate the fit quality, and make cool movies, you probably want to leave the outputlevel at the default of ``"normal"``.

-You can calculate the output data size approximately with the following formula.
+You can calculate the output data size approximately with the following formulae (to first approximation, assuming that the image files dominate the size of the output data).

+FMRISIZE is the number of TRs in the input fMRI data.

+CORRFUNCSIZE is the size of the correlation function in TRs at the oversampled TR.

+* The TR oversampling factor is the smallest integer divisor of the fMRI TR that results in an oversampled TR <= 0.5 seconds.
+* CORRFUNCSIZE is the search range in seconds divided by the oversampled TR.

+The output sizes in TRs (with no motion regression) are as follows:

+.. csv-table::  Total image output data size in TRs
+   :header: "Output level", "GLM?", "Number of TRs"
+   :widths: 10, 10, 10

+    "min", "No", "16"
+    "normal", "No", "16 + CORRFUNCSIZE"
+    "more", "No", "16 + CORRFUNCSIZE"
+    "max", "No", "17 + CORRFUNCSIZE"
+    "min", "Yes", "24 + FMRISIZE"
+    "normal", "Yes", "24 + CORRFUNCSIZE + FMRISIZE"
+    "more", "Yes", "24 + CORRFUNCSIZE + 3*FMRISIZE"
+    "max", "Yes", "25 + 3*CORRFUNCSIZE + 4*FMRISIZE"
+..

+The data size is then this number of TRs times the size of 1 TR worth of data in the input fMRI file.

 As an example, the following table shows the size of the data produced by running a rapidtide analysis on one HCP-YA resting state dataset with various output levels, with and without doing GLM noise removal, either directly, or with the addition of one voxelwise time derivative.
 The correlation function fit was calculated from -5 to 10 seconds, resulting in a correlation function length of 41 points at the oversampled TR of 0.36 seconds.
+NB: motion regression is independent of GLM calculation, so to find the size of a GLM analysis with motion regression at a given output level, add the difference between the sizes of the motion regressed and non-motion regressed non-GLM analysis.

 .. csv-table::  Output data size from running rapidtide on one HCP-YA rsfMRI dataset